usc-isi-i2/dsbox-primitives/readme.md

 ### d3m.primitives.dsbox.DoNothing

-This an identify function primitive that returns input dataframe as output.
-This use for bypassing step in a pipeline without having to modify the pipeline structure.
+This an identify function primitive that returns the input dataframe as output.
+This useful for bypassing a step in a pipeline without having to modify the pipeline structure.